dtherrick/network-analysis/README.md

    - Visual Data Mining and Machine Learning license required for network algorithm execution
 - [graphviz](https://www.graphviz.org/)
    - for network visualizations
-- python and required packages
+- python>=3.6.5 and required packages
    - for jupyter notebook execution
    - packages used in this demo are given in [requirements.txt](requirements.txt)